kevinsogo/compgen/README.md

 1. Run `bash setup.sh`.
 When it prints `DONE`, then it was successful.

-    *Note:* Among other things, it installs a python package.
+    *Note:* Among other things, it installs a bunch of python packages.
 Feel free to modify `setup.sh` if you don't want to install globally, e.g., if you want to use virtualenv or something.

 2. Add the `scripts/` folder to your `$PATH` variable so you can run the scripts anywhere.